Insurance Guidebook - Explaining Property Insurance in Ontario

 Property Insurance

 Considered by many to be essential for Ontario homeowners and tenants, property insurance covers unforeseen loss and damage to your residence and your belongings.
 It also protects you against personal liability.
-There are a few types of coverage: Homeowner’s Insurance (owner-occupied, owned rental properties and seasonal), Condominium Insurance (owner-occupied, rented out), and Tenant (or Renter’s) Insurance.
+There are several types of property insurance: Homeowner’s Insurance (owner-occupied, owned rental properties and seasonal), Condominium Insurance (owner-occupied, rented out), and Tenant (or Renter’s) Insurance.

 In Ontario, standard property insurance typically covers unexpected events like fire, wind, hail, theft, and vandalism, but additional coverage may be required for events like sewer backup and overland or groundwater floods.
 Here’s a more detailed breakdown of what’s usually covered: